Tool · Free · Updated 2026-04-22

 How does the heat-pump vs furnace break-even calculation work?

-We use the operating-cost delta (heat pump runs all-electric at roughly $780–$1,300/year for a 2,000-sqft home; gas furnace $820–$1,600) to project annual savings, then divide the net install premium (after federal + local incentives) by annual savings to get a payback year count.
-In most heat-pump-dominant climates the payback is 3–7 years; in cold climates with cheap natural gas, a furnace wins on ROI despite higher operating costs.
+We use the operating-cost delta (heat pump runs all-electric at roughly $780–$1,300/year for a 2,000-sqft home; gas furnace $820–$1,600) to project annual savings, then divide the net install premium after currently available local incentives by annual savings to get a payback year count.
+In most heat-pump-dominant climates the payback is shortest; in cold climates with cheap natural gas, a furnace can still win on ROI.

 Can I embed or cite this calculator?

 Yes.
 Our data powers every city / cost page on the site — the calculator is one facade.
 If you're writing about HVAC costs and want to cite a specific stat, each output has a stable ID (#estimated-install, #annual-op, #break-even) for deep-linking.
-Contact editorial@comparehvacpro.com for attribution guidance or embeddable snippets.
+Use the contact page for attribution guidance or embeddable snippets.

 What's included in the install range?